Blackwell Meadows

 Blackwell Meadows is a multi-purpose sports ground in Darlington, County Durham, England.
-It provides facilities for both rugby union and association football, which provides the homes of Darlington RFC and Darlington F.C., with a capacity of 3,281 with 588 seats.
+It provides facilities for both rugby union and association football, which provides the homes of Darlington RFC and Darlington F.C., with a capacity of 3,281 including 588 seated.

-Opened in 1994, it was initially constructed to house games for Darlington RFC, a grassroots rugby union team who were looking for a new premises after selling their McMullen Road location for retail development, the club committed £1.7 million to develop their new ground.
-From the ground's association to rugby union, they have also hosted an international game, first occurring in 2013.
+Opened in 1994, it was initially constructed to host games for Darlington RFC, a grassroots rugby union team who were looking for a new premises after selling their McMullen Road location for retail development.
+The club committed £1.7 million to develop their new ground.
+The ground also hosted an international game in 2013.